Southern Water: Takeovers

-Price Review 2024
+Price review 2024

 In July 2024, the water regulator Ofwat published its draft determination of water prices for Southern Water from 2025-2030.
 It determined the company could increase prices by 44% by 2030.
 In February 2025, it was announced that the company had rejected Ofwat's final determination and that it would submit an appeal with the Competition and Markets Authority.

 Activities

 The company supplies drinking water to roughly 1.1 million properties through its 91 water treatment works and 13,870 kilometres of water mains.
 Wastewater is treated by the company's network of 365 wastewater treatment works and 39,594 kilometres of sewers.

 Southern Water has also opened up some of their activities to the public.
 This includes the company running guided tours of the Victorian sewers of Brighton and Hove and public access to Bewl Water, one of the largest reservoirs in England.
 The historic Twyford Waterworks near Winchester is leased to the Twyford Waterworks Trust, who open it on selected days during the year.

 In September 2024 the Financial Times reported that Southern Water was in talks to tanker-in water supplies from Norwegian fjords.
-The water pollution activist Feargal Sharkey tweeted that this was evidence of Southern "...running out of water".